manaschaturvedi/TeamTechTitans-Katas2024/ADRs/003-database-schema-design.md

 # ADR-003: Database Schema Design

 ## Date:
-[Date when the decision was made]
+2024-04-03

 ## Status:
 Accepted

 ## Context:
-The context for this decision is to define the database schema, entities, and relationships for the Fish Watch system.
+The context for this decision is to define the database schema, entities, and relationships for the Fishy Watch system.
 We need to model the data structure to efficiently store and retrieve information related to fish farms, water quality, fish health, alerts, and user profiles.

 ## Decision:
-After analyzing the requirements and data relationships, we have designed the following database schema for Fish Watch:
+After analyzing the requirements and data relationships, we have designed the following database schema for Fishy Watch:

 ### Entities and Relationships:
 1. **User**: